 We collect, use, disclose and otherwise process Personal Data that is necessary for the purposes identified in this Privacy Notice or as permitted by law.
 If we require Personal Data for a purpose inconsistent with the purposes we identified in this Privacy Notice, we will notify clients of the new purpose and, where required, seek individuals’ consent (or ask other parties to do so on Hamilton Bond’s behalf) to process Personal Data for the new purposes.

 Our retention periods for Personal Data are based on business needs and legal requirements.
 We retain Personal Data for as long as is necessary for the processing purpose(s) for which the information was collected, and any other permissible, related purpose.
 For example, we retain certain information and correspondence to comply with regulatory requirements regarding the retention of such data.
-When Personal Data is no longer needed, we either irreversibly anonymise the data.
+When Personal Data is no longer needed, we either de-identify or aggregate the data (in which case we may further retain and use the de-identified or aggregated information for analytics purposes) or securely destroy the data.

 Cross–border transfer of personal information

-Hamilton Bond transfers Personal Data to, or permits access to Personal Data from, countries outside the European Economic Area (EEA).
-These countries’ data protection laws do not always offer the same level of protection for Personal Data as offered in the EEA.
+Hamilton Bond transfers Personal Data to, or permits access to Personal Data from, countries outside the UK and European Economic Area (EEA).
+These countries’ data protection laws do not always offer the same level of protection for Personal Data as offered in the UK and EEA.
 We will, in all circumstances, safeguard Personal Data as set out in this Privacy Notice.

 Certain countries outside the EEA have been approved by the European Commission as providing essentially equivalent protections as EEA data protection laws.
 EU data protection laws allow Hamilton Bond to freely transfer Personal Data to such countries.

-If we transfer Personal Data to other countries outside the EEA, we will establish legal grounds justifying such transfer, such as MMC Binding Corporate Rules (http://www.mmc.com/privacy-policy.html), model contractual clauses, individuals’ consent, or other legal grounds permitted by applicable legal requirements.
+If we transfer Personal Data to other countries outside the EEA, we will establish legal grounds justifying such transfer, such as MMC Binding Corporate Rules, model contractual clauses, individuals’ consent, or other legal grounds permitted by applicable legal requirements.

 Individuals can request additional information about the specific safeguards applied to the export of their Personal Data.